ruricolist/serapeum/reference.md

 STREAM can be used to specify a stream to write to.
 It is resolved like the first argument to `format`.

+### `(chomp string &optional suffixes)`

+If STRING ends in one of SUFFIXES, remove that suffix.

+SUFFIXES defaults to a Lisp newline, a literal line feed, a literal carriage return, or a literal carriage return followed by a literal line feed.

+Takes care that the longest suffix is always removed first.

 ## Sequences